mui/base-ui/docs/data/base/components/checkbox-group/checkbox-group.md

 {{"demo": "UnstyledCheckboxGroupNested.js"}}

-To preserve the initial state of the child checkboxes when the parent checkbox is clicked to prevent their state from being lost, set the `preserveChildStates` prop to `true`:
+To preserve the initial state of the child checkboxes when the parent checkbox is toggled, set the `preserveChildStates` prop to `true`:

 ```tsx
 <CheckboxGroup.Root preserveChildStates>